Sign In / Sign Out

 The DISI Graduate Student Research Conference is a research conference hosted by and for graduate students to share work related to diversity and inclusion across fields.
 The interdisciplinary conference will allow the next generation of scholars, researchers, and leaders to collaborate on tackling challenges regarding diversity and inclusion beyond their own expertise.
 The conference will take place in February, 2018, and will address three major themes: research regarding diversity and inclusion, incorporating diversity and inclusion into teaching and mentoring, and navigating personal identity.

-Research consistently find that students of color are overrepresented in office disciplinary referrals, suspensions, and special education referrals (Bradshaw et al., 2010; Krezmien et al., 2006; Skiba et al., 2002).
+Research consistently finds that students of color are overrepresented in office disciplinary referrals, suspensions, and special education referrals (Bradshaw et al., 2010; Krezmien et al., 2006; Skiba et al., 2002).
 Few research-based programs have been developed and rigorously tested to determine their impact on reducing disparities in student discipline problems and academic engagement (Bottiani et al., 2017).
 To fill this gap, we have developed an innovative data-driven coaching and professional development model called Double Check (Hershfeldt et al., 2009; Rosenberg, 2007) which promotes data-based decision-making, professional development on culturally responsive practices, and coaching in culturally sensitive classroom management and student engagement strategies.
 The intervention is delivered through a school-wide positive behavior support framework, professional development workshops as well as tailored coaching with teachers, using an adapted version of the Classroom Check-up (Reinke, 2007).
-Dr. Debnam will present an overview of the Double Check model and findings from a randomized controlled trial (RCT) of Double Check in 18 elementary and middle schools.
+Dr. Debnam presented an overview of the Double Check model and findings from a randomized controlled trial (RCT) of Double Check in 18 elementary and middle schools.

 Dr. Elizabeth Gershoff, Associate Professor of Human Development and Family Science at the University of Texas at Austin